FrancescoPisacane/Data-Driven-Model-Order-Reduction-with-POD-NN/README.md

 # Data-Driven-Model-Order-Reduction-with-POD-NN

-# Leakage Detection in a Water Reservoir
+## Leakage Detection in a Water Reservoir

-## Data-Driven Model Order Reduction with POD-NN

 This repository presents a data-driven approach for leakage detection in a water reservoir, utilizing advanced Model Order Reduction (MOR) techniques.
 The project's core is the development of a surrogate model based on **Proper Orthogonal Decomposition (POD)** and **Neural Networks (NN)** to efficiently approximate the complex pressure field governed by the underlying Partial Differential Equations (PDEs).
 This methodology effectively bypasses the computational cost of solving high-fidelity Finite Element Method (FEM) simulations, providing a fast and accurate solution for parameter estimation.